ropensci/parzer/README.md

     seconds. `parzer` does this for the user.
 -   `biogeo::dms2dd`: very unlike functions in this package.
 You must pass separate degrees, minutes, seconds and direction to `dms2dd`.
-    No exact analog is found in `parzer`, whos main focus is parsing messy geographic coordinates in strings to a more machine readable version
+    No exact analog is found in `parzer`, whose main focus is parsing messy geographic coordinates in strings to a more machine readable version